pasqal-io/horqrux/docs/index.md

 state = random_state(target_qubit+1)
 param_value = 1 / 4 * jnp.pi
 new_state = apply_gate(state, RX(param_value, target_qubit))
+# Parametric horqrux gates also accept parameter names in the form of strings.
+# Simply pass a dictionary of parameter names and values to the 'apply_gate' function
+new_state = apply_gate(state, RX('theta', target_qubit), {'theta': jnp.pi})
 ```

 We can also make any parametric gate controlled simply by passing a control qubit.